The Carer Support Team exists to help carers provide children and young people with the stability, care and nurture they need to thrive.

 Sometimes when a situation becomes more complicated than usual, we support carers more directly.
 Below you can read some glowing feedback from a carer who recently received individual support from one of our team members.

-We also work alongside various partners in the sector, including FACS, foster care agencies and the Office of the Children’s Guardian.
+We also work alongside various partners in the sector, including the Department of Communities and Justice (DCJ, formerly FACS), foster care agencies and the Office of the Children’s Guardian.